FAIRmat-NFDI/nomad-docs/docs/howto/manage/program/graph_api.md

 }
 ```

-The response will look like the following.
+The corresponding response will look like:
-Note when a `query` field is provided, it will be returned in the `m_response` field.
-Also, the `pagination` field will always be returned, even if not specified in the request.

 ```json
 {